severiraunama/NLP-project-8/README.md

-All the specification completed in the singular Project8.ipynb file.
+All the specification completed in the singular Project.ipynb file.

 Libraries used:
 nltk 3.9.1